QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 <div class="row row-cols-md-2"><div>

 Modules were introduced in Java 9.
-They encapsulate projects and require developers to explicitly import SDK packages in their projects.
+They encapsulate projects and require developers to explicitly import SDK packages into their projects.
 Create a `module-info.java`, with a unique module name:

 ```java
 module com.example.project {